For me, the best thing about trekking to Everest Base Camp isn’t just the mighty Himalayas.

 Lodges in Nepal refer to places that provide you meals and also a place to sleep for the night.
 These provide you facilities a hotel would but in some places in the country the meaning of a hotel may differ.

-Camping arrangement in Nepal can be interesting.
+Camping arrangements in Nepal can be interesting and one of the best forms of Everest Base Camp Accommodation.
 If a certain place offers you camping tents, well you are in for something more than just a tent.

 A typical home